 During Easter 1981, the A.BMX.A. - Australian Bicycle Moto Cross Association was formed at a meeting in Sydney - Australia,

 June 20th.
-On initiative of the general secretary of I.BMX.F. the first meeting of European countries,
+On initiative of the general secretary of I.BMX.F., Gerrit Does, the first meeting of European countries,

 affiliated to I.BMX.F. took place in Motel Eindhoven in Eindhoven city - Holland.
 Affiliated at that moment were France, Belgium, England, Holland and Germany.
-Goal set for this meeting: uniformity in rules and such.
+Goal set for this meeting were: uniformity in rules and such.
 Present were: Geoff Wiles (GB), Armand Blondiau (B), René Nicolas (F), Louis Vrijdag, Jan v.d.
 Wiel and Genereal secretary I.BMX.F.
 Gerrit Does (all three from Holland).
-Not present Mr. Kurt Hammer (D).
-Purpose of meeting: making appointment concerning exchanging riders, and coordinating international events using a uniform set of rules and regulations to make it easy for riders from all over Europe and the world to travel all over the world and compete in I.BMX.F. events without any problem.
+Not present Mr. Kurt Hammer (GER).
+Purpose of meeting: making appointments concerning exchanging riders and coordinating international events using a uniform set of rules and regulations to make it easy for riders from all over Europe and the world to travel all over the world and compete in I.BMX.F. events without any problem.

 Present situation in Europe, a brief report by those present.